rheo5/eth-bootcamp/README.md

 * PoW networks have target_difficulty
 * for miner to add a new block, must find a PoW lower than the network target difficulty
 * "If you want to add a new block, you must provide a proof-of-work with 12 leading zeroes."
+&nbsp;
 * PoW mining algorithm :
-1. Take current block’s block header, add mempool transactions
+  1) Take current block’s block header, add mempool transactions
-2. Append a nonce, starting at nonce = 0
+  2) Append a nonce, starting at nonce = 0
-3. Hash data from #1 and #2
+  3) Hash data from #1 and #2
-4. Check hash versus target difficulty (provided by protocol)
+  4) Check hash versus target difficulty (provided by protocol)
-5. If hash < target, puzzle is solved!
+  5) If hash < target, puzzle is solved!
 Get rewarded.
-6. Else, restart process from step #2, but increment nonce
+  6) Else, restart process from step #2, but increment nonce
 * as long as majority of nodes on the network follow the consensus rules -> blockchain remains secure and resistant to attacks, ensuring that only valid and verified transactions are added to the distributed ledger = maintaining integrity and trustworthiness
 * miners rewarded with currency
 * use PoW to prevent scamming since computationally expensive